-Secondly, the aspect of fair access and price conditions has been stressed as a specific challenge in the future.
-CNMC outlined the importance of ensuring a widespread availability of PIA, which is a key element for VHCN deployment, via fair access and price conditions.
-COMREG underlined that for PIA use to be effective it requires that access seekers have effective and efficient access at an operational level, so they can plan their use in advance and make the case for investment.
-They also suggested that consideration could be given to calculating a specific WACC for PIA given the different risks applicable to PIA demand and revenues.
-Also, PTS mentioned the challenge of assessing fair and reasonable prices, noting that this could involve time-consuming, case-by-case evaluations that might create uncertainty and potentially impact investment incentives.
-NMHH highlighted challenges related to ensuring cost orientation in the future regulation of PIA, while AKOS underlined changing the mindset of infrastructure owners to view PIA as a revenue opportunity and balancing joint use of infrastructure with redundancy for resilience.
+The aspect of fair access and price conditions has been outlined as a specific challenge in the future.
+CNMC mentioned the importance of ensuring a widespread availability of PIA, which is a key element for VHCN deployment, via fair access and price conditions.
+COMREG said that for PIA use to be effective it requires that access seekers have effective and efficient access at an operational level, so they can plan their use in advance and make the case for investment.
+COMREG also suggested that consideration could be given to calculating a specific WACC for PIA given the different risks applicable to PIA demand and revenues.
+PTS mentioned the challenge of assessing fair and reasonable prices, noting that this could involve time-consuming, case-by-case evaluations that might create uncertainty and potentially impact investment incentives.
+NMHH mentioned challenges related to ensuring cost orientation in the future regulation of PIA, while AKOS referred to changing the mindset of infrastructure owners to view PIA as a revenue opportunity and balancing joint use of infrastructure with redundancy for resilience.

-Thirdly, dispute resolution procedures seem to represent a challenge for NRAs in the future, especially since their degree of complexity is expected to grow.
+Dispute resolution procedures seem to represent a challenge for some NRAs in the future, especially since their degree of complexity is expected to grow.
 HAKOM identified the regulation of non-telco infrastructure and the consolidation regarding access to in-building infrastructure as main areas of concern in view of dispute resolution.
 ANCOM referred to the high number of disputes under its remit over access tariffs to utility poles, while ANACOM mentioned the legal disputes over wholesale pricing.
-Additionally, in order to mitigate the effects of irregular occupations of PI, CNMC approved a resolution in November 2021, establishing a series of procedures aimed at regularising or uninstalling these irregular occupations, which vary depending on the situation of the operators acting improperly
+Additionally, in order to mitigate the effects of irregular occupations of PI, CNMC approved a resolution in November 2021 establishing a series of procedures aimed at regularising or uninstalling these irregular occupations, which vary depending on the situation of the operators acting improperly.

-Data availability and the harmonization of operational processes has been brough to BEREC's attention as well.
-CTU emphasized the need for accurate data about PI (both telco and non-telco PI), as well as the complexities introduced by the emergence of wholesale-only operators.
-BIPT highlighted challenges related to ensuring operational-level access to newly built ducts, including transparency regarding their location and availability, and dealing with obstructed ducts.
+Data availability and the harmonization of operational processes has been brought to BEREC's attention as well.
+CTU mentioned the need for accurate data about PI (both telco and non-telco PI), as well as the complexities introduced by the emergence of wholesale-only operators.
+BIPT referred to challenges related to ensuring operational-level access to newly built ducts, including transparency regarding their location and availability, and dealing with obstructed ducts.
 NKOM mentioned the importance of improved harmonization of operational processes between operators, including capacity requests, contracts, ordering, operation and security.
-Meanwhile, NMHH highlighted challenges related to determining the supply side and the update of the SIP.
+NMHH pointed to challenges related to determining the supply side and the update of the SIP in its answer.

-Finally, there were some other challenges mentioned, with AKOS having underlined the need to change the mindset of infrastructure owners to view PIA as a revenue opportunity and ARCEP having mentioned challenges in the last segment of fibre rollouts and the operational issues with impact on network resilience related to the transition from poles and aerial infrastructure elements to underground infrastructure (mainly ducts).
+Some other challenges mentioned included views expressed by AKOS, underlining the need to change the mindset of infrastructure owners to view PIA as a revenue opportunity, and ARCEP, mentioning challenges in the last segment of fibre rollouts and the operational issues with impact on network resilience related to the transition from poles and aerial infrastructure elements to underground infrastructure (mainly ducts).

-7.3.
+6.3.
 Strategic and long-term considerations

-BEREC notes two broad long-term considerations mentioned by NRAs, one relating to the transition to maintenance-focused regulation, considering the utilization timespan of the concerned elements and the other related to the impact of the emerging technologies which may change the market segmentation and focus, as we know it today.
+BEREC notes two broad long-term considerations mentioned by a number of NRAs, one relating to the transition to maintenance-focused regulation, considering the utilization timespan of the concerned elements, and the other related to the impact of the emerging technologies which may change the market segmentation and focus, as we know it today.